Scroll

 1 Month Post-op:

-Tests to Perform: Visual acuity, refraction, slit lamp exam, IOP (if applicable)
+Tests to Perform: Visual acuity, refraction, slit lamp exam, IOP

 Patients sometimes complain of photophobia at this visit due to a rebound inflammation.
-This can usually be remedied with a steroid qid for 1 week.
+This can usually be remedied with a steroid QID for 1 week.

 3 Month Post-op:

-Tests to Perform: Visual acuity, refraction (if considering enhancement), slit lamp exam, IOP (if applicable).
+Tests to Perform: Visual acuity, refraction (if considering enhancement), slit lamp exam, IOP

 6 Month Post-op: